Vivekreddy8360/Gaussian/README.md

 ## Program:
 ```
-'''Program to solve a matrix using Gaussian elimination with partial pivoting.
+Program to solve a matrix using Gaussian elimination with partial pivoting.
 Developed by:
 RegisterNumber:
 '''